 The merger agreement has been unanimously approved by the board of Roche and a Special Committee of the independent directors of FMI and by its full board of directors with the Roche designated directors abstaining from the deliberations and vote.
 All current members of the FMI board have indicated that they intend to tender their FMI shares in the tender offer.
 The closing of the tender offer will be subject to a majority of FMI’s outstanding shares not already held by Roche being tendered in the tender offer.
 The transaction is expected to close in the second half of 2018 and subject to customary closing conditions.

 Foundation Medicine is a molecular information company dedicated to a transformation in cancer care in which treatment is informed by a deep understanding of the genomic changes that contribute to each patient's unique cancer.
 The company offers a full suite of comprehensive genomic profiling assays to identify the molecular alterations in a patient's cancer and match them with relevant targeted therapies, immunotherapies and clinical trials.

-The Goodwin team was led by partners Stuart Cable and Lisa Haddad and included partners Daniel Lang, Arthur McGivern, Blake Liggio, Michael Patrone, Kingsley Taft, Natascha George, Lynda Galligan, Daniel Karelitz, Paul Jin, Deborah Birnbach, Caroline Bullerjahn and William Harrington, counsels Brian Mukherjee, Ai Tajima and associates Sam Davis and William Magioncalda.
+The Goodwin team was led by partners Stuart Cable and Lisa Haddad and included partners Daniel Lang, Arthur McGivern, Blake Liggio, Michael Patrone, Kingsley Taft, Natascha George, Lynda Galligan, Daniel Karelitz, Paul Jin, Deborah Birnbach, Caroline Bullerjahn and William Harrington, counsels Brian Mukherjee, Ai Tajima and associate William Magioncalda.

 For additional details on the merger, please read the press release.